Skip to main content

 • Staff: Social model detox programs typically involve peer support workers rather than licensed medical professionals.

 • Medication: These programs do not use medications, relying instead on social support and holistic therapies to manage withdrawal symptoms.
-It should be noted that social detox programs are highly discouraged for people suffering from life-threatening addictions such as alcohol, benzodiazepine, or fentanyl abuse.
+It should be noted that social detox programs are highly discouraged for people suffering from life-threatening addictions such as alcohol, benzodiazepines, or fentanyl abuse.

 Home Detox: